 There are numerous small villages along the river; often forming the starting point for tourists that visit the area.
 There are several lodges that accommodate tourists; most of them in and nearby the small town of Sukau.
 Kinabatangan River is one of the most popular destinations within Sabah.
 Here you can spot rare animals like Orang Utans, Proboscis Monkeys, crocodiles, elephants, snakes, insects and many bird species, such as varieties of the kingfisher and the hornbill.
 Visitors can opt for night safaris as well to spot a variety of nocturnal animals.

-Gomantong Caves – located within the best known limestone outcrop in the lower kinabatangan.
+Gomantong Cave – located within the best known limestone outcrop in the lower kinabatangan.
 It contains around nine caves and is the most important area for bird’s nest in the state of Sabah.
 To preserve the surrounding habitat for bats and swiftlets, Gomantong Cave situated within the Gomantong Forest Reserve, where it is sometimes posible to spot Orang Utan, Red Leaf Monkey, birds, raptors and butterflies along the walkway to the cave.